Before launching into new career training, it is a good idea to take a hard look at what training you really need.

 New Career Training Doesn’t Mean Lots of Job Offers.

 Many graduates become very disillusioned after successfully completing college or other training to discover that it’s still not easy to secure employment.

 There seems to be a thought (conscious or subconscious) in the minds of many college attendees that once I have my qualifications, the job offers will flow.

 Career training qualifications are not a ticket to an easy job search.

-Research suggests that personal attributes like a strong work ethic and the ability to get along well with other people are more important to employers.
+Research suggests that personal attributes like a strong work ethic and the ability to get along well with other people are more important to most employers.